chrisgrieser/most-different-text-selection/README.md

    the unread documents.

-`Most Different Text Selector` is written in TypeScript instead of Python, to make potential future implementation as [Obsidian](http://obsidian.md) plugin possible, e.g., to complement qualitative analysis with [Quadro](https://github.com/chrisgrieser/obsidian-quadro).
+`Most Different Text Selector` is written in TypeScript instead of Python, to make potential future implementation as plugin for [Obsidian](http://obsidian.md) possible, e.g., to complement qualitative analysis with [Quadro](https://github.com/chrisgrieser/obsidian-quadro).